jeff-griffith-dev/keeper-docket/docs/01-spec/docket-domain-model.md

 is part of the meaning — "on this date, this was said about this commitment."
 Editing a note would corrupt the audit trail.

-The finalization email renders the complete note log at the moment of finalization.
+**Phase:** The server sets `phase` automatically based on the parent Minutes' status at the moment the note is created:

+- `meeting` — created while the parent Minutes is in `draft` status (i.e., before or at finalization).
+This is the closed set.
+Once the Minutes is finalized, no new `meeting`-phase notes can ever be added to any ActionItem beneath it.
+- `post-meeting` — created after the parent Minutes is `finalized`.
+Represents additional context that arrived after the meeting record was closed: a discovered dependency, a revised requirement, a follow-up from Keeper.

+**Finalization snapshot:** At the moment of finalization, the system locks the `meeting`-phase note set permanently.
+The finalization email renders only `meeting`-phase notes — it is a faithful snapshot of what was known at the meeting, not a living document.
+Post-meeting notes accumulate in the full item view but are visually and structurally distinct from the meeting record.

+**The boundary this creates:** "What did we know when we made this commitment?" has a structural answer — all notes where `phase = meeting`.
+No timestamp arithmetic required by consumers.
+Keeper's follow-up notes are always `post-meeting` because Keeper acts after finalization; this is automatic, not a convention that can drift.

-Keeper appends notes automatically (e.g., "2026-02-24: Extracted from transcript — Jeff confirmed he would handle the API migration by end of sprint").
+Keeper appends notes automatically (e.g., "Extracted from transcript — Jeff confirmed he would handle the API migration by end of sprint" — phase: `meeting`) and during follow-up (e.g., "Follow-up 2026-03-03: Item overdue, reminder sent to Jeff Griffith" — phase: `post-meeting`).

 ---